What is the Atkins Diet?

 - Like the related Atkins Diet products, such as cookbooks, shakes and bars

-The Atkins Diet notes that obesity and related health problems, such as type 2 diabetes and heart disease, are the fault of the typical low-fat, high-carbohydrate American diet.
+The Atkins Diet notes that obesity and related health problems, such as type 2 diabetes and heart disease, are the fault of the typical low-fat, high-carb American diet.
 The Atkins Diet says that you don't need to avoid fatty cuts of meat or trim off excess fat.
 Rather, controlling carbs is what's important.

-Once you're at your goal weight, the Atkins Diet also says it will help you identify your personal carbohydrate tolerance — the number of grams of net carbs you can eat each day without gaining or losing weight.
+Once you're at your goal weight, the Atkins Diet also explains it will help you find your personal carbohydrate balance.
+The personal carbohydrate balance is the number of grams of net carbs you can eat each day without gaining or losing weight.

 The Atkins Diet has four phases.
 Depending on your weight-loss goals, you can start at any of the first three phases.

-In this phase, you eat protein, such as fish and shellfish, poultry, meat, eggs and cheese, at every meal.
-You don't need to restrict oils and fats, but you can't have most fruits, sugary baked goods, breads, pastas, grains, nuts or alcohol.
-You should drink eight glasses of water a day.
+In this phase, you eat protein, such as fish and shellfish, poultry, meat, eggs, and cheese, at every meal.
+You don't need to limit oils and fats.
+But you can't have most fruits, sugary baked goods, breads, pastas, grains, nuts or alcohol.
+You drink at least eight glasses of water a day.
 You stay in this phase for at least two weeks, depending on your weight loss.

 A typical day's menu on the Atkins Diet

 Here's a look at what you might eat during a typical day on phase 1 of the Atkins Diet: